IOTechSystems/xrt-examples/DeviceServices/opc-ua/alarms/README.md

 ## Trigger the alarm

 ```bash
 ../commands/put_request_alarm.sh
 ```

+In this example, the condition is configured to produce an event when it's severity changes.
+This command will change the severity of the condition and will trigger an event.
 The event is notified on the configured _telemetry topic_.

-_To know more on the event management and event format, see [OPC-UA Event Registration Component](https://docs.iotechsys.com/edge-xrt22/extension-components/opc-ua-event-registration-component.html)._
+_For more information about event management, see [OPC-UA Event Registration Component](https://docs.iotechsys.com/edge-xrt22/extension-components/opc-ua-event-registration-component.html)._